 - informal volunteering is defined as giving unpaid help as an individual to someone who is not a relative.
 This might be clearing snow from a neighbour’s pathway, or walking an elderly person’s dog while they recover from an illness and are unable to do it themselves

 - micro-volunteering is defined as giving unpaid help (either as an individual or as part of a group) online via an internet-connected device (including smartphones), or offline in small increments of time, usually to benefit a non-profit, charitable or non-governmental organisation.
-For example, helpfromhome.org (link opens in new window) offers micro-volunteering roles which require 30 minutes to an hour to source disaster relief information online for a disaster relief charity.
 This could include tasks like assisting in research, collecting, maintaining and tweeting helpful information and resources about first aid, hospitals, shelters and other critical needs before, during and after a disaster

 How do I get involved in formal volunteering?

-Community Voluntary Service (CVS) (link opens in new window) and Voluntary and Community Action (VCA) (link opens in new window) run volunteer centre services in Central Bedfordshire.
+Community Voluntary Service (CVS) (link opens in new window) and Community Action Bedfordshire (link opens in new window) run volunteer centre services in Central Bedfordshire.
 They work with individuals and organisations to promote and develop volunteering so people are inspired to volunteer, have the opportunity to do so, and have excellent volunteering experiences.

 Did you know?